-- Industry Structure

-- Industry Value Chain
+- Industry Structure - Industry Value Chain

-- Firm Value Chain
+• Firm Value Chain

 The Internet can change industry structure by introducing substitute products, increasing the bargaining power of suppliers or of consumers and buyers, and by changing existing barriers to entry.
-Figure 2.4 provides a graphic illustration of these concepts.
 The Internet can change industry value chains insofar as suppliers, manufacturers, distributors, retailers, and customers can interact in new and different ways.
-You can use Figure 2.5 to review this concept.
-Firm value chains (see Figure 2.6) can be directly affected by ecommerce through its potential impact on how the business performs various business processes such as warehousing, manufacturing, sales and customer support.
+Firm value chains can be directly affected by e-commerce through its potential impact on how the business performs various business processes such as warehousing, manufacturing, sales and customer support.
 For instance, Amazon uses the Internet to provide consumers with access to a much larger inventory of books than traditional retailers and to accomplish order entry, provide post-sales support, and offer ordering from its suppliers.

 Finally, e-commerce and the Internet can change business strategies by allowing the firm to develop new ways of differentiating its products in the marketplace, lowering costs, or changing the scope of its operations.
 For instance, Dell uses e-commerce as a way of achieving lower costs in the PC business and has created an entirely new way of organizing large-scale production-build to order.
-Table 2.7 summarizes the basic business strategies that your students should be familiar with.